The Education Sector has Major Target on Their Backs…

 Lastly, cyber criminals use threats of violence, shaming, and bullying children as an effective way of getting school officials to pay the ransom.
 Educational institutions know parents would be in an uproar if their child was impacted by a breach, so they would rather pay the ransom than put children at risk.”

-- Education students and staff on current cyber security threats
+- Educate students and staff on current cyber security threats

 - Keep all operating systems and programs, including security solutions, up to date